Methods to Block Google Analytics from Tracking You

 notepad “C:\Windows\System32\drivers\etc\hosts”

-It will open up the hosts file on your computer.
+It will open up the host file on your computer.

 Step 3: Add a non-existing IP for Google Analytics.